jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 [7.2](#7.2) Conduct logging and monitoring activities (OSG-9 Chpts 17,21)

 - 7.2.1 Intrusion detection and prevention
+    - **Intrusion**: occurs when an attacker can bypass or thwart security mechanisms and access an organization’s resources
+    - **Intrusion detection**: a specific form of monitoring events, usually in real time, to detect abnormal activity indicating a potential incident or intrusion
+    - **Intrusion Detection System (IDS)**: automates the inspection of logs and real-time system events to detect intrusion attempts and system failures
+        - an IDS is intended as part of a defense-in-depth security plan
+    - **Intrusion Prevention Systems (IPS)**: includes detection capabilities, you’ll also see them referred to as intrusion detection and prevention systems (IDPSs)
+    - NIST SP 800-94 Guide to Intrusion Detection and Prevention Systems provides comprehensive coverage of both IDS and IPS
 - 7.2.2 Security Information and Event Management (SIEM)
     - Security Information and Event Management (SIEM): systems that ingest logs from multiple sources, compile and analyze log entries, and report relevant information
         - SIEM systems are complex and require expertise to install and tune